-The seasonal crops that farmers had declared to cultivate in the post-planting visit are entered in the postharvest questionnaire in this section.
+The seasonal crops that farmers had declared to cultivate in the post-planting visit are entered in the postharvest questionnaire in this section, with the exception of horticulture crops which are asked about in Section 1H.
 This section records, by parcel-plot-crop, the quantities of seasonal crops harvested during the reference agricultural season as well as expectations for the reference agricultural season (if harvest is not yet underway or is not yet completed).
-In addition, it collects data on harvest timing and preharvest losses.
+In addition, it collects data on harvest timing and pre-harvest losses.